cyclone-github/challenge/README.md

 ### hash cracking / reverse engineering puzzles
 All puzzles have been created with having fun in mind while exercising some of your hash cracking wizardry.
 If you get stuck, take a step or two back and see what hints you may have missed.
 Still stuck?
-DM me and I'll send you the walkthrough.
+Wave your white flag of defeat and read the walkthrough.